Shakedown cruise

-Shakedown cruise is a nautical term in which the performance of a ship is tested.
-Generally, shakedown cruises are performed before a ship enters service or after major changes such as a crew change, repair or overhaul.
-The shakedown cruise simulates working conditions for the vessel, for various reasons.
-For most new ships, the major reasons are to familiarise a crew with a new vessel and to ensure all of the ship's systems are functional.
+Shakedown cruise is a nautical term for a cruise in which the performance of a ship is tested.
+Generally, shakedown cruises are performed before a ship enters service or after major changes such as a crew change, repair, refit, or overhaul.
+The shakedown cruise simulates working conditions for the vessel for various reasons.
+For most new ships, the primary reasons are to familiarise the crew with the new vessel and ensure all systems are functional.

 Overview

 If the ship is the first of its class, it will likely also be performing its sea trials, a test of its performance.
 In this context, 'shakedown cruise' and 'sea trials' may be used interchangeably, though each has a slightly different meaning.
-In such a case, it is likely that the ship's systems will be pushed to redline, or maximum capacity, to demonstrate the class's speed and other important traits.
+In such a case, the ship's systems will likely be pushed to redline, or maximum capacity, to demonstrate the class's speed and other essential traits.
 Until bested by another ship of the same class, this shakedown performance will be the standard of the class's capabilities, and its success may determine whether the class is to enter full production.

-In the travel industry a shakedown cruise is also undertaken to test the ship and service crew.
+In the travel industry, a shakedown cruise is also undertaken to test the ship and service crew.
 These test cruises are sometimes made with passengers travelling at a discount.